PhoneSwitchBoard/Switchboard-Website-Docs/docs.markdown

 ---

+**STARTcloud** makes it easy for you to deploy and manage applications on multi-cloud platforms.

 **STARTcloud** is an innovative platform that reduces virtualization efforts by helping you launch self-developed software instances that solve real problems for businesses like yours.

 With **STARTcloud** you can have confidence when launching cloud instances, without having to give up control of your data.